brannondorsey/markov-passwords/README.md

 # Markov-chain password generator

-Generate statistically-likely passwords using a character-level markov generator trained using the RockYou password leak.
+Generate statistically-likely passwords using a character-level markov generator trained on the RockYou password leak.

 ## Download Training Data